-Many of the greatest dangers to businesses today involve malware and phishing attacks launched from compromised websites.
+Many of the greatest dangers to enterprises today involve malware and phishing attacks launched from compromised websites.

-Google's Safe Browsing feature presents users with warnings when they attempt to download suspicious files or navigate to websites that contain malware or phishing content.
+Google's Safe Browsing feature presents users with warnings when they attempt to navigate to websites that contain malware or phishing content, or to download suspicious files.
 It is based on a Google service that discovers thousands of unsafe websites every day and protects 3 billion devices.